-bloom, Ireland’s annual garden festival which takes place at the Phoenix Park is one of the top family friendly events in Ireland, with kids going free, and plenty of activities, food and garden fun for all ages.
-It takes place 31st May – 4th June 2018, it’s the 12th year of the popular festival and promises to be even bigger and better.
-Here are 5 Ways to Make Your Visit to bloom with Kids Super Easy and ensure you have as much fun on the day as we did!
+bloom, Ireland’s annual garden festival which takes place at the Phoenix Park, is one of the top family friendly events in Ireland, with kids going free, and plenty of activities, food and garden fun for all ages.
+Here are 5 ways to make your visit to bloom with kids super easy and ensure you have as much fun on the day as we did!

 #1.
 Plan Ahead

 Before you leave home visit the bloom website for detailed information.
 There are super travel tips whether you are arriving by car or public transport, and you can download a site map to plot your route around bloom.